 The estimation of these global quantities (e.g. total opening/closing) and statistical properties (e.g. spatial scaling exponents) may be impacted by errors in sea ice deformation data.
 Uncertainty on deformation is usually seen as a consequence of motion tracking errors that depend on the algorithm and parameters used.
-Lindsay and Stern (2003) estimated the standard deviation of the error in area change to be about 1.4 km2 for a 10 by 10 km cell when the tracking error (i.e. tie point) is about 100 m.
+Lindsay and Stern (2003) estimated the standard deviation of the error in area change to be about $1.4 \text{ km}^2$ for a 10 by 10 km cell when the tracking error (i.e. tie point) is about 100 m.
 This error estimate is equivalent to the level of significance of 0.005 per day for 3 day intervals estimated by Kwok and Cunningham (2002), and used to determine the error on ice production as being less than 1 % of the total.

 However, two other sources of error can be identified.
 Both are linked to the definition of the boundary of the cell (usually quadrangle) over which deformation is computed.
 Lindsay and Stern (2003) showed that unrealistic deformation is often obtained when this boundary is too irregular.
-Also, spurious openings and closings (that we will refer to as artificial noise hereafter) are caused by unfavorable orientation of the cell boundary relative to the discontinuities in the sea ice motion field, also called dynamic discontinuities, slip lines or linear kinematic features (LKFs).
-Lindsay and Stern (2003) evaluated the standard deviation of the error in area change due to the boundary definition to be about $3.2\,\mathrm{km^2}$ for a 10 by 10 km square cell, which is more than twice the error from tracking mentioned above.
+Also, spurious openings and closings (that we will refer to as artificial noise hereafter) are caused by unfavorable orientation of the cell boundary relative to the discontinuities in the sea ice motion field, also called dynamic discontinuities, slip lines or linear kinematic features.
+Lindsay and Stern (2003) evaluated the standard deviation of the error in area change due to the boundary definition to be about 3.2 km for a 10 by 10 km cell, which is more than twice the error from tracking mentioned above.
 Kwok (2006) stated that this artificial noise would lead to an overestimation of the ice volume production, although no precise number was given.
 Lindsay et al. (2003) proposed to reduce this error by combining cells together, but this solution reduces the benefits of having high resolution data and reduces the spatial range over which one could perform scaling analysis.
-The error in estimating deformation has also been studied by Thorndike (1978) for large spatial scales (from 100 to 500 km) but such an analysis is only valid for homogeneous and isotropic fields and does not apply to small-scale deformation as explained in Lindsay et al. (2003).